nikhylB/Predicting_Housing_Prices_in_Melbourne/README.md

 # Predicting_Housing_Prices_in_Melbourne

 Hey there!
-I'm sort of studying data science for two years and got into one self motivated task to predicting housing prices in Melbourne.
-Despite huge data I managed to extract useful or meaningful data and analyse it on my own.
+I've been studying data science for two years and recently took on a self-motivated task of predicting housing prices in Melbourne.
+Despite having a large dataset, I successfully extracted relevant and meaningful data and performed the analysis independently.